Open studios Worpswede 2020

-Get a taste of studio air – experience contemporary art in Worpswede over a weekend – talk to artists about art; Get insights into creative work processes - this opportunity is offered to you every year on the second weekend in July at the open studios in the artists' village.
+Get a taste of studio air – experience contemporary art in Worpswede over a weekend – talk to artists about art; Get insights into creative work processes - despite the corona crisis, you will have this opportunity again this year.

 Objects, furniture, textile design

 We offer our visitors the following supporting program on all four days: